How the Commission outsourced its merger policy to Google’s best friend

 This was not received well by the European Parliament.
 More than 30 MEPs signed a protest letter, and some joined a coalition of NGOs who complained to the European Ombudsman.

 In November 2020, the Ombudsman published a remarkably strong decision.
 “The decision to award the contract to the company did not provide sufficient guarantees to exclude any legitimate doubt as to the risk of conflicts of interest that could negatively impact the performance of the contract.”
 Furthermore, the Ombudsman said that it was questionable for the Commission “to conclude that there were no legal grounds to exclude BlackRock Investment Management from the procurement procedure.”

-Plus ça change: Commission has left procedures unchanged
+Commission left procedures unchanged for 2 years

 In conclusion, the Ombudsman suggested that clarification and change was necessary at two levels: rectification of the Commission’s internal rules guiding public tenders, and amendment of the Financial Regulation – the law that governs all expenditure by the EU institutions.

 The Commission would follow up on the recommendations of the Ombudsman.
 In May 2022, it presented a series of amendments to the Financial Regulation, including proposals that would seemingly put public procurement of important consultancy work on a different track.

 Concerning the recommendation to review the Commission’s internal rules, it was only in August 2022, almost two years after the Ombudsman's decision on the BlackRock case, that the Commission changed its internal rules.
 While they do strengthen procedures concerning 'professional conflicting interests', there are still doubts whether they ring in a new era where vested interests of a company in investigations relevant to policy making will rule them out as contractors to studies.

 RBB case no less egregious